Spectral Convergence of Complexon Shift Operators: Introduction

-In this work, we propose a novel framework called \gls{CSO}.
-We derive its transferability properties, as a limit theory of simplicial complexes.
-Such a theory paves the way for complexon-based signal processing, making it a viable tool for analyzing signals on large and dynamic simplicial complex structures.
-Our main contributions are summarized as follows: \begin{itemize} \item We propose the concept of a \gls{CSO} for complexons, analogous to the graphon shift operator for graphons. \item We propose the raised adjacency matrix for simplicial complex and investigate its relation to the \gls{CSO} of its induced complexon. \item We derive the transferability properties of the \gls{CSO} and use a numerical experiment to verify it. \end{itemize}
+In this work, we propose a novel \gls{CSO}.
+We derive its transferability properties as a limit theory of simplicial complexes.
+Such a theory paves the way for \gls{CSP}, making it a viable tool for analyzing signals on large and dynamic simplicial complex structures.
+Our main contributions are summarized as follows: \begin{itemize} \item We propose the concept of a \gls{CSO} for complexons, analogous to the \gls{GRSO} for graphons. \item We propose the raised adjacency matrix for simplicial complex and investigate its relation to the \gls{CSO} of its induced complexon. \item We derive the transferability property of the \gls{CSO} and numerically verify it. \item We derive the convergence of the complexon signal Fourier transform and use a mathematical model to illustrate it. \end{itemize}

 \ifextended The rest of the paper is organized as follows.
 In \cref{sec:prelim}, we briefly introduce the main concepts of \gls{GSP}, graphon, and simplicial complex.
 In \cref{sec:complexon}, we present the concepts and properties of complexons, and define \gls{CSO} as a marginal complexon.
 In \cref{sec:radj}, we introduce the concept of a raised adjacency matrix for simplicial complex and relate it to \gls{CSO}.
-Then we show that the eigenvalues of a simplicial complex sequence converges to that of the limit \gls{CSO}.
-Finally, we conduct a numerical experiment to illustrate the eigenvalue convergence. \fi
+In \cref{sec:fourier}, we introduce the concept of complexon Fourier transform.
+In \cref{sec:convergence}, we show all the convergence results, including eigenvalue convergence of \gls{CSO} and conditioned convergence of complexon Fourier transform.
+Finally, in \cref{sec:exp}, we conduct two synthetic experiments to illustrate the eigenvalue convergence and Fourier transform convergence. \else